MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-report-microsoft-teams.md

 - A user without a Power BI license or permission to the report will see a "Content is not available" message.
 - You may encounter issues if using Internet Explorer 10. <!--You can look at the [browsers support for Power BI](consumer/end-user-browsers.md) and for [Office 365](https://products.office.com/office-system-requirements#Browsers-section). -->
 - [URL filters](service-url-filters.md) are not supported with the Power BI tab for Microsoft Teams.
-- In national clouds the new Power BI tab is not available, an older version maybe available that does not support new workspace experience workspace or reports in Power BI apps.
+- In national clouds, the new Power BI tab is not available.
+An older version maybe available that does not support new workspace experience workspace or reports in Power BI apps.
 - Once the tab is saved, the tab name can't be changed through the tab settings.
 Use the rename option to change it.
 - Single Sign-on is not supported for the link preview service.